-The Data Cleansing Algorithm is not frequently used.
-It is a simple algorithm which uses a lookup file with lookup values.
-These values are imported when you create the Lookup algorithm.
+The Data Cleansing Algorithm is a simple algorithm that uses a lookup file with mappings of original/cleansed value pairs.
+These value pairs are imported when you create or modify the Data Cleansing algorithm.

 At a Glance